 - Medical laboratory research

-With hands-on research opportunities in the fields of astronomy, biology, chemistry, biomedical engineering, electrical and computer engineering, mechanical engineering, medical laboratory research, physics, and psychology, the high school summer Research Internship in Science & Engineering (RISE) program provides an opportunity to explore, in depth, the many facets of university-level research.
+With hands-on research opportunities in the fields of astronomy, biology, chemistry, biomedical engineering, electrical and computer engineering, mechanical engineering, medical laboratory research, neuroscience, physics, and psychology, the high school summer Research Internship in Science & Engineering (RISE) program provides an opportunity to explore, in-depth, the many facets of university-level research.

 In this six-week honors program, academically motivated rising seniors conduct research for forty hours per week under the guidance of a faculty member, postdoctoral fellow, or graduate student mentor.

-Throughout the six-weeks, students participate in weekly workshops with the RISE Coordinator that provide insight on the scientific process, research ethics, how to read a research paper, how to make a poster, and how to network in the science and engineering fields.
+Throughout the six weeks of the program, students participate in weekly workshops with the RISE Coordinator that provide insight into the scientific process, research ethics, how to read a research paper, how to make a poster, and how to network in the science and engineering fields.
 There are also sessions on college admission strategies and pre-professional health programs.